 \begin{cor} Let $X$ be a smooth $k$-scheme of dimension $n$.
 Then, the first non-zero homotopy groups of the graded pieces of $\HH^{alg}(X)$ are the Grothendieck's local generalized jacobians

 \end{cor}

-The above result can be made more precise.
-Indeed, the filtration by dimension on $\HH^{alg}(X)$ induces a spectral sequence

-and under the identification of the corollary the differential in the complex $J_*(X)$ corresponds to the differential on the $E_1$-term of the spectral sequence.
-Therefore, by the purity \ref{cp5}, Grothendieck's local generalized jacobian $J_d(X)$ appear as the lowest non-trivial homotopy group of $Gr_{(n-d)}\HH^{alg}(X)$.
-However, the graded pieces $Gr_{(n-d)}\HH^{alg}(X)$ are in general not concentrated in a single degree, and thus $Gr_{(n-d)}\HH^{alg}(X)$ and $J_d(X)$ differs.
-We will now see however that the complex $J_*(X)$ is essentially enough to recover the cohomology of $X$ with coefficients in certain commutative algebraic group as stated in \cite[Page 109]{MR1942134}.
+By the purity result \ref{cp5}, Grothendieck's local generalized jacobians $J_d(X)$ therefore appear as the lowest non-trivial homotopy group of $Gr_{(n-d)}\HH^{alg}(X)$.
+However, the graded pieces $Gr_{(n-d)}\HH^{alg}(X)$ are in general not concentrated in a single degree, and thus $Gr_{(n-d)}\HH^{alg}(X)$ and $J_d(X)$ differ.
+We will now see however that the complex $J_*(X)$ is essentially enough to recover the cohomology of $X$ with coefficients in certain commutative algebraic groups as stated in \cite[page 109]{MR1942134}.

-The corollary \ref{c2} can also be phrased by stating that the complex of pro-algebraic groups $J_*(X)$ is the $0$-truncation of the filtered object $\HH^{alg}(X)$ with respect to the Beilinson's t-structure on filtered objects.
+The corollary \ref{c2} can also be phrased by stating that the complex of pro-algebraic groups $J_*(X)$ is the $n$-th truncation of the $n$-connective filtered object $\HH^{alg}(X)$ with respect to the Beilinson's t-structure on filtered objects.
+We remind that in our context of decreasing filtrations, this t-structure is characterized by the fact that the connective objects are the filtered objects $F_*E$ such that $Gr_p(E)$ is $-p$-connective for all $p$: $\pi_i(Gr_p(E))=0$ for all $i<-p$ (see for instance \cite{tstructureBeilinson}).
 As a result, we do have a canonical projection of filtered objects

-where the filtration on the right hand side is the naive filtration $J_{*\leq n-d}(X) \subset J_*(X)$.
+where the filtration on the right hand side is the naive filtration $F_dJ_*(X):=J_{\geq n-d}(X) \subset J_*(X)$.
 This projection is not an equivalence, as the graded pieces $Gr_d\HH^{alg}(X)$ are not purely concentrated in a single degree in general.
-However, the projection $q$ induces an isomorphisms on certain ext groups showing that the complex $J_*(X)$ can be used in order to compute the individual cohomology groups $H^i_{fppf}(X,G)$ with coefficient in a commutative algebraic group $G$ (affine if $i>0$, and unipotent if $i>1$).
+However, the projection $q$ induces an isomorphism on certain ext groups showing that the complex $J_*(X)$ can be used in order to compute the individual cohomology groups $H^i_{fppf}(X,G)$ with coefficients in a commutative algebraic group $G$ (affine if $i>0$, and unipotent if $i>1$).
 In order to explain this, we need to first introduce a comparison functor, between the naive derived category of commutative group schemes and our category of commutative derived group stacks.